-The SSI application process may contain: an initial filing, a reconsideration, a hearing level, and the appeals council level.
+The SSI application process may contain: an initial filing, a reconsideration, a hearing level, and the Appeals Council level.
 Generally, a person should try to file an SSI claim as soon as they realize that they are will not be able to return to work.
 For example, if a person has a condition that prevents them from engaging in full-time work for at least 12 consecutive months, they may benefit from filing an SSI claim.
-From these beginning stages of a case, an attorney could help by assessing a person’s eligibility for SSI and, once determined, help to get a claim started.
+From these beginning stages of a case, a social security disability representative could help by assessing a person’s eligibility for SSI and, once determined, help to get a claim started.

 Essentially, the SSI application process asks for information on both the person’s impairments and medical providers.
 Furthermore, the application will require general background information such as the applicant’s name, social security number, marital status, any divorces, and whether the person has minor children.
 Additionally, information will be requested regarding the applicant’s household resources and income.
 While medical records are not required at this stage, adding them into an application early may help to expedite the process, as well as a daily function report regarding the applicant’s impairment.

 For an initial application, the SSA tries to respond within six to eight months of filing.
 However, from the initial filing of an SSI application all the way to a hearing before an Administrative Law Judge (ALJ), the process can last three years.
 Naturally, the stage that a case is in will affect the associated duration.
 For example, a reconsideration may vary from one to eight months, while a hearing could take between 15 and 18 months.
-For more information about the Alpharetta SSI application process, contact an attorney.
+For more information about the Alpharetta SSI application process, contact a social security disability appeal lawyer.

 In Alpharetta, an individual can file a claim at a local social security office by phone or in person.
 If they have an Alpharetta address, the case may be routed to the Gwinnett SSA office or to the Marietta social security office.

-If you are looking to file for benefits under social security insurance, you may benefit from working with a compassionate and well-practiced lawyer.
-Throughout each step of the application, a legal professional could help to ensure your claim is as thorough and persuasive as possible.
+If you are looking to file for benefits under SSI, you may benefit from working with a compassionate and well-practiced disability claim attorney.
+Throughout each step of the application, a social security disability lawyer could help to ensure your claim is as thorough and persuasive as possible.

-Instead of navigating the claims process alone as you seek aid, call an attorney for help with the Alpharetta SSI application process.
+Instead of navigating the claims process alone as you seek aid, call an SS disability attorney for help with the Alpharetta SSI application process.
 To begin working on your claim, call today.